-Flamingo tongues are predators that specialize on eating soft corals.
+Flamingo tongues are predators that specialize in eating soft corals.
 They are almost exclusively found on their preferred prey species – typically sea fans, whip corals, and other soft corals.
-As they slowly crawl along the bodies of their prey, they eat away the soft tissue, leaving only the coral’s skeleton behind.
+As they slowly crawl along with the bodies of their prey, they eat away the soft tissue, leaving only the coral’s skeleton behind.

 Like some sea slugs and other reef organisms, flamingo tongues incorporate chemicals from their prey into their soft tissue to provide a chemical defense against predation

 When fell provoked Its eye glow and the tips of each arm grow a Bioluminescent blue to confuse its enemies.
 If that does not work, in a strange reaction, this squid literally turns inside out, revealing rows of jagged teeth.

 The jaws of the Vampire Squid are mighty.
 However, researchers aren’t entirely sure of what all this type of squid consumes.
 Some theories include a variety of small invertebrates.
 They don’t need to eat very much, though, due to their low metabolism.